Four killed as bus ploughs into crowd

 The bus driver managed to escape from the scene after the accident.
 While quoting the findings of the initial investigation, the police said that the accident took place after the driver of the bus lost control over it due to the suspected break failure.

-A case has been registered against the bus owner and the driver while an investigation is continuing.
+A case has been registered against the bus owner and the driver while investigations are under way.

-Fear has gripped Karachiites over surge in street crime: Jamaat-e-Islami (JI) Karachi chief Hafiz Naeem-ur-Rehman has said robberies and street crime are on the rise in the city.

-The increase in street crime and robberies was due to the incompetence and failure of the government, police and law enforcement agencies, he said on Saturday, adding that a special campaign was announced by police against street crime; however, there had been no improvement in the situation.